slack-samples/bolt-js-slack-connect/README.md

 [![Add App to Channel](https://user-images.githubusercontent.com/10428517/155399298-a7784e0a-3b13-42b3-a3e4-96217efbd0d9.gif)](https://user-images.githubusercontent.com/10428517/155399298-a7784e0a-3b13-42b3-a3e4-96217efbd0d9.gif)
 </p>

-> **Note:🚨** Because this app can approve Slack Connect invites, apps with this feature can only be installed by a worksapce owner or admin.
+> **Note:🚨** Because this app can approve Slack Connect invites, apps with this feature can only be installed by a workspace owner or admin.
 Read more about the `conversations.connect:manage` scope [here](https://slack.com/create). 🚨

 This project aims to speed up the time to understand & implement automations with [Slack Connect APIs](https://api.slack.com/apis/connect).
 This project aims to be the baseline on which a few different automations can be built: